Pomax/are-we-flying/docs/index.md

 ## Planes without aileron trim

 Not all planes have aileron trim, instead relying on setting a rudder trim to keep the plane straight, and the stick to do all the maneuvering, which means that our autopilot isn't much use.
 We'd be able to maintain an altitude, since virtually all planes have pitch trim, but that alone won't keep us in the air.
-You'd think that was something you could ask SimConnect about, but while there is an `AILERON_TRIM_DISABLED` variable, that doesn't tell you whether the plane has aileron trim.
-Instead, we're left having to just "compile a list of planes", so... find, let's do that, even though it's quite dumb:
+You'd think that was something you could ask SimConnect about, but while there is an `AILERON_TRIM_DISABLED` variable, that only tells you whether it's _disabled_, and does not tell you whether there _is_ one or not.
+Instead, we're left having to just "compile a list of planes, as we find them", so... find, let's do that, even though it's quite dumb:

 ```javascript
 export class FlightInformation {